 Zeroth, First and Second Order Irreversible Reactions

 Multiple Reaction Kinetics

 Interphase Mass Transfer

 The course topics is a general plan for the course; small deviations announced to the class by the instructor may be deemed appropriate.

-Quizzes and Exam
+Tests and Exam

 All academic work must meet the standards contained in "A Culture of Honesty."
 Students are responsible for informing themselves about those standards before performing any academic work.
 The document for academic dishonesty may be found at the web site for The University of Georgia Office of the Senior Vice President for Academic Affairs and Provost: Academic Honesty

 The engineering profession is governed by a code of ethics that has developed alongside the rigors of the practice and its many contributions to society.
 Engineering students at the University of Georgia are responsible for maintaining the highest standards of professionalism and professional practice.
 Engineering faculty at the University of Georgia expect students to act in a professional manner at all times.